aws-quickstart/cdk-eks-blueprints/docs/addons/ingress-nginx.md

 ## Benefits

-- Service Annotations: Customize the Kubernetes Service resource exposing the NGINX ingress controller for better control over AWS integrations.
+- Service Annotations: Customize the Kubernetes Service resource exposing the Ingress Nginx controller for better control over AWS integrations.
 - Ingress Class Resource: Manage multiple Ingress configurations by specifying different ingress classes, ensuring proper routing and avoiding conflicts.
 - Election ID: Ensure high availability and reliability by using a unique election ID for each controller instance, avoiding conflicts between multiple instances.

-## Differences between Kubernetes NGINX Ingress Controller and NGINX Inc. Ingress Controller
+## Differences between Ingress Nginx Controller and NGINX Inc. Ingress Controller

-The Kubernetes NGINX Ingress Controller and the NGINX Inc. Ingress Controller both use NGINX, but they have different implementations and configurations:
+The Ingress-Nginx Controller and the NGINX Inc(F5).
+Ingress Controller both use NGINX, but they have different implementations and configurations:

 1. Repository Source:

-Kubernetes NGINX: Available at [kubernetes/ingress-nginx](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/).
+Ingress Nginx: Available at [kubernetes/ingress-nginx](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/).

-NGINX Inc.: Available at [nginxinc/kubernetes-ingress](https://kubernetes.github.io/ingress-nginx/deploy/).
+NGINX Inc.(F5): Available at [nginxinc/kubernetes-ingress](https://github.com/nginxinc/kubernetes-ingress).

 1. Configuration and Features:

-Kubernetes NGINX: More commonly used within the Kubernetes community, with extensive community support and documentation.
+Ingress Nginx: Maintained by: Kubernetes community with extensive community support and documentation.

-NGINX Inc.: Provided by NGINX Inc., potentially with enterprise features and different configurations.
+NGINX Inc.(F5): Maintained by: NGINX Inc. (part of F5 Networks), potentially with enterprise features and different configurations.

 1. Annotations and Settings:

-Kubernetes NGINX: May have different annotations and settings specific to Kubernetes community practices.
+Ingress Nginx: May have different annotations and settings specific to Kubernetes community practices.

-NGINX Inc.: May offer additional enterprise-grade features and require different annotations.
+NGINX Inc.(F5): May offer additional enterprise-grade features and require different annotations.

 1. Support and Updates:

-Kubernetes NGINX: Community-supported with frequent updates based on community contributions.
+Ingress Nginx: Community-supported with regular updates and improvements based on community contributions.

-NGINX Inc.: Officially supported by NGINX Inc., with potential access to enterprise support and updates.
+NGINX Inc.(F5): Commercial support available from NGINX Inc, with a focus on security and enterprise features.

 ## Functionality

-1. Installs Kubernetes NGINX ingress controller
+1. Installs Ingress Nginx controller
 2. Provides convenience options to integrate with AWS Load Balancer Controller to leverage NLB for the load balancer
 3. Provides convenience options to integrate with External DNS add-on for integration with Amazon Route 53
 4. Allows configuring TLS termination at the load balancer provisioned with the add-on